 Other improvements for Ice Lake are the AI hardware acceleration and the partial integration of Thunderbolt and Wi-Fi 6 in the chip.
 The integrated DDR4 memory controller supports modules with up to 3200 MHz (and LPDDDR4 3733).

-The average 1065G7 in our database is most comparable to AMD Ryzen 7 2700U and Intel Core i5-8259U, as far as multi-thread performance is concerned.
+The average 1065G7 in our database is most comparable to the AMD Ryzen 7 2700U and the Intel Core i5-8259U, as far as multi-thread benchmark scores are concerned.
 This is a so-so result and a direct consequence of Intel's inability to make the best of its brand-new 10 nm node.
-Intel Core i7-10710U, a 10th Gen processor built with Intel's third-gen 14 nm process, will easily rip a 1065G7 to pieces.
-That said, a 1065G7 will beat a 10710U in terms of energy efficiency.
+The Core i7-10710U, a 10th generation processor built with an older 14 nm process, will easily rip a 1065G7 to pieces.
+That said, the 1065G7 will surely beat a 10710U in terms of energy efficiency.

 Thanks to its decent cooling solution and sufficiently high CPU power limits, the Galaxy Book Flex 15-NP950 is among the fastest laptops powered by the 1065G7 that we know of.
 It can be around 40% faster in CPU-bound workloads than the slowest system featuring the same chip in our database, as of August 2023.